gregwoodsfrontier/PhaserEditor2D-marketplace/content/en/examples/merlin's-playground/page.md

 This is an Phaser project with some basic examples created in Phaser Editor 2D.

-This is a *Phaser Editor 2D* project.
-In this project I was do an ressearch about some mechanics which is need for creating Interactive books for the children.
+I was do an ressearch about some mechanics which is need for creating Interactive books for the children.
 It can be usefull for anybody who start learn with Phaser 3 and Phaser Editor 2D.